 All of Disconnect’s browser extensions are open source, but its iOS, Android (based on ICS-OpenVPN), and Desktop apps are not yet.
 This should change, however, as website says the code for these will be ‘available soon’, and when this happens it will speak very well for the integrity of the company.

 Unfortunately, the only way we could see to purchase the Premium service was using a credit/debit card, so Disconnect will know exactly who you are, although its use of shared IP addresses should make it difficult to connect users with specific internet activity.

 Disconnect does not keep any usage logs (traffic or users’ IP addresses), but does keep some minimal connection logs – ‘The only information we log is related to billing and account management.
 For example, we log connection time, bytes used, and disconnect time.’
 This is quite common practice among VPN providers, and is not a cause for major concern, but is clearly not as privacy-friendly as a promise to keep no logs at all.
 For a discussion on this subject, see here.

 On the technical front, security on iOS devices is handled using IKEv2 (IPSec) encryption, and OpenVPN for Windows, Mac OSX and Android.
-The 256-bit AES cipher used for both OpenVPN and IKE2 is very strong (the same encryption is used by the US government to secure sensitive information), but the 2048-bit RSA key encryption and SHA1 data authentication for OpenVPN could be better.
-Nevertheless, for most purposes this should be more than sufficient.
+The 256-bit AES cipher used for both OpenVPN and IKE2 is very strong (the same encryption is used by the US government to secure sensitive information), and the 2048-bit RSA key encryption and HMAC SHA1 data authentication for OpenVPN is secure.

 The process (Disconnect Premium)